har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/ontime_current_draw.png" />

 The sensor was disconnected for this run.
 This is from an  earlier version of the code.
 Google Sheets returns a redirect HTTP code (302).
-In the current version of the code, we then connect to the redirected url to retrieve the control parameters from the html response, which does return the expected 200 success code.
+In the current version of the code, we then connect to the redirected url to retrieve the control parameters from the html response.
+This does return the expected 200 success code.

 When
 * Google Sheet update is enabled